Samagra-Development/docs/docs/Functional Specs Pariksha.md

 ## 1. Introduction

-State Education Departments across India have been driving reforms in school monitoring processes.
-Over the years, the different State Education Departments have introduced technology to collect data from school visits and to visualize this data on real-time dashboards for conducting effective department reviews.
-The focus of these reforms has been to improve the quality of data collection exercises conducted by different levels of officials within the department and to enable precise decision making at the state level.
+Student assessments in government schools are primarily conducted using pen and paper, wherein students are expected to read questions from a paper and write their answers.
+Teachers are then expected to mark these answers and update the student register with the marks of the students.
+From the school register to the state level the data may travel through different modes of transport.
+The objective of this Pariksha product is to enable teachers to capture the detailed or summary results of the student assessments in a simple user friendly manner, in low or no connectivity networks with older android devices as well.

-The objective of Pariksha is to transform school monitoring by providing an application with a highly configurable set of features for data collection and visualization.
+The objective of Pariksha is to transform the use of student assessment data to inform State Education Department strategies.
 Pariksha is designed for this specific governance use case and is built on OpenSource in a modular, reusable and scalable manner.
 The application design is created with the assumption that the engineering team of the State National Informatics Centre or from a private technology firm working with the State Education Departments will be able to deploy and maintain this product with the documentation provided.

-Through Pariksha the State Education Department can have a mobile application with configurable monitoring and mentoring forms.
-This application can be used by the department officials while conducting school visits.
+Through Pariksha the State Education Department can have a mobile application with configurable student assessments.
+This application can be used by the government school teachers to update student assessment data.
 Management of users of this application, configuration of forms, visualization of the data collected and tracking of the application performance can all be managed within this application by non-technical functional owners within the State Education Department.

 ## 2. Pariksha Overview